-The method used by Gasunie is a rigourous bottom-up assessment which complies with the TIER 3 method as described in the 2006 IPCC Guidelines (Volume 2, Chapter 4, p4.46).
+The method used by Gasunie Nederland is a rigorous bottom-up assessment which complies with the TIER 3 method as described in the 2006 IPCC Guidelines (Volume 2, Chapter 4, p4.46).

-A small exception is the fugitive CO_2 emissions during the transportation of natural gas which are not included in the total CO_2 emissions obtained from Gasunie.
-For completeness, the (very small) amount of fugitive CO_2 emissions from gas transportation is calculated using a TIER 1 method with the default IPCC emission factor of 8,8E-7 Gg per 10^6 m3 of marketable gas as taken from the IPCC Guidelines 2006 (Volume 2, Chapter 4, table 4.2.4).
+Small exceptions are the fugitive $CO_2$ emissions and the combustion emission of $N_2O$ during the transportation of natural gas which are not included in the total emissions obtained from Gasunie Nederland For completeness, the (very small) amount of fugitive $CO_2$ emissions from gas transportation is calculated using a TIER 1 method with the default IPCC emission factor of 8,8E-7 Gg per $10^6$ m $^3$ of marketable gas as taken from the IPCC Guidelines 2006 (Volume 2, Chapter 4, table 4.2.4).
+The small amount combustion emissions of $N_2O$ from natural gas transport is calculated using a TIER 1 method with the default IPCC emission factor of 0.1 kg/TJ of consumed natural gas as taken from the IPCC Guideliness 2006 (see also sector 2.1.3.3 Emission factors).